teragrep/zep_01/docs/setup/basics/how_to_build.md

 #### Scala profile

-To be noticed, this scala profile affect the modules (e.g. cassandra, scalding) that use scala except Spark interpreter (Spark interpreter use other profiles to control its scala version, see the doc below).
+To be noticed, this scala profile affect the modules that use scala except Spark interpreter (Spark interpreter use other profiles to control its scala version, see the doc below).

 Set scala version (default 2.10).
 Available profiles are